• Mental Health

 Early Warning Signs of Schizophrenia

 The prodromal phase of schizophrenia is a period that can last up to 24 months before an individual meets full criteria for the illness.
-During this phase, some early warning signs may include isolated symptoms of the illness, along with a significant decline in IQ, general cognitive functioning, academic achievement, communication skills, or verbal memory.
+During this phase, some early warning signs of mental illness may include isolated symptoms of the illness, along with a significant decline in IQ, general cognitive functioning, academic achievement, communication skills, or verbal memory.
 In contrast to schizophrenia, other disorders that may also have psychotic symptoms, like depression with psychotic features, don’t typically include such a drastic reduction in cognitive (and especially verbal) functioning.5

 The onset of schizophrenia in children and adolescents is often insidious—rather than acute—with the illness typically developing for many months before the first psychotic symptoms manifest, usually in the form of auditory hallucinations and delusions.
 Further complicating the diagnosis of schizophrenia in children and adolescents is that other childhood disorders— such as autism spectrum disorder (ASD), pervasive developmental disorder, depression, conduct disorder can resemble the early signs of schizophrenia.
-Furthermore, treatment of attention deficit hyperactivity disorder (ADHD) with high doses of psychostimulants (like Vyvanse), as well as heavy cannabis use, can trigger psychotic symptoms that mimic schizophrenia.5
+Furthermore, treatment of attention deficit hyperactivity disorder (ADHD) with high doses of psychostimulants (like Vyvanse), as well as heavy use of cannabis, can trigger psychotic symptoms that mimic schizophrenia.5

 Some warning signs of schizophrenia may include the following:5,6,7,8